ha0zhe/WRO-FE-Lockedin-Martin/README.md

 The Wro FE competition consists of 2 rounds: the open round and the obstacle round. in the open round, the vehicle must autonomously drive 3 laps on a track with no obstacles and stop at its starting position. in the obstacle round, the vehicle must navigate 3 laps on a track containing red and green traffic signs, turning right when encountering a red sign and left when encountering a green sign.
 For the obstacle round, the vehicle must also autonomously parallel-park in a parking lot that is demarcated by magenta blocks.

-All the information about the vehicle, including technical specifications, the design process and how it works, can be found in the engineering journal in the docs folder.
+All the information about the vehicle, including technical specifications, the design process and how it works, can be found in the engineering journal.
 The wiring diagram can be found in the schemes folder, the CAD models under the models folder, and the code in the src folder.

 Our team uses  dual microcontroller setup for this competition: the Openmv H7 plus for blob detection and navigation. and the RP2040 zero for sensor reading. code for specific functions of the H7, such as UART reading and blob detection, can be found in the files with names beginning with H7_ in the src folder. the RP2040 sensor reading code can be found in the same folder, compiled in one script.